Budapest Weather: Seasonal Overview and Planning Your Visit

 - Light sweater or shawl for air-conditioned museums or evening river cruises

-- Waterproof footwear for rainy days
+- Waterproof shoes for rainy days

 - Umbrella or rain jacket